-- A. School district employees have a legal right to privacy related to matters which may come before the school board, including, but not limited to, the following: - 1. right to a private hearing for teachers, pursuant to Minn.
-Stat. § 122A.40, Subd.
-14 (Teachers Discharge Hearing); - 2. right to privacy of personnel data as provided by Minn.
-Stat. § 13.43 (Personnel Data); - 3. right to consideration by the school board of certain data treated as not public as provided in Minn.
-Stat. § 13D.05 (Not Public Data); - 4. right to a private hearing for licensed or nonlicensed head varsity coaches to discuss reasons for nonrenewal of a coaching contract pursuant to Minn.
-Stat. § 122A.33, Subd.
-3.
+- A. School district employees have a legal right to privacy related to matters which may come before the school board, including, but not limited to, the following: - a. right to a private hearing for teachers, pursuant to Minnesota Statutes, section 122A.40, subdivision 14 (Teachers Discharge Hearing); - b. right to privacy of personnel data as provided by Minnesota Statutes, section 13.43 (Personnel Data); - c. right to consideration by the school board of certain data treated as not public as provided in Minnesota Statutes, section 13D.05 (Not Public Data); - d. right to a private hearing for licensed or nonlicensed head varsity coaches to discuss reasons for nonrenewal of a coaching contract pursuant to Minnesota Statutes, section 122A.33, subdivision 3. - B. School district students have a legal right to privacy related to matters which may come before the school board, including, but not limited to, the following: - a. right to a private hearing, Minnesota Statutes, section 121A.47, subdivision 5 (Student Dismissal Hearing); - b. right to privacy of educational data (Minnesota Statutes, section 13.32 (Educational Data); 20 United States Code, section 1232g (FERPA); - c. right to privacy of complaints as provided by child abuse reporting and discrimination laws, Minnesota Statutes, chapter 260E (Reporting of

-- B. School district students have a legal right to privacy related to matters which may come before the school board, including, but not limited to, the following: - 1. right to a private hearing, Minn.
-Stat. § 121A.47, Subd.
-5 (Student Dismissal Hearing); - 2. right to privacy of educational data, Minn.
-Stat. § 13.32 (Educational Data); 20 U.S.C. § 1232g (FERPA); - 3. right to privacy of complaints as provided by child abuse reporting and discrimination laws, Minn.
-Stat.
-Ch.
-260E (Reporting of Maltreatment of Minors) and Minn.
-Stat.
-Ch.
-363A (Minnesota Human Rights Act).
+Maltreatment of Minors) and Minnesota Statutes, section 363A (Minnesota Human Rights Act).